ucsb-cs32-s18/ucsb-cs32-s18.github.io/_lab/lab01.md

 For this lab, if everything is correct, you'll see a successful submission passing all of the autograder tests.

 **Remember to add your partner to Groups Members for this submission on Gradescope if applicable.
-At this point, if you worked in a pair, it is a good idea for both partners to log into Gradescope and see if you can see the uploaded files for Lab00.**
+At this point, if you worked in a pair, it is a good idea for both partners to log into Gradescope and check if you can see the uploaded files for Lab01.**

 # Grading Rubric